Twilight4/debian-setup/README.md

 This is my script to easily install a basic Arch Linux environment with snapshots and encryption by using a fully automated process (UEFI only).
 **Warning**: This script should be used for inspiration, don't run it on your system.
 If you want to try to install everything I would advise you to use a VM if you have to.
 Currently the `script.sh` is broken so if you want to apply those performance/security tweaks you can use `install-only-tweaks.sh` after base installation of system (with e.g. official archinstall script).

+### How to use the script on real machine
+1. check Secure Boot status by issuing the command: `bootctl status`. **Warning**: the kernel may be unaware of Secure Boot if an insufficiently capable boot loader is used.
+This can be verified by checking the kernel messages shortly after the system starts up: `dmesg | grep -i secure`.
+2. Inject the USB drive with [Arch Linux ISO](https://archlinux.org/download/).
+3. Enter the firmware setup and change boot order to: #1 `UEFI USB Key` and #2 `UEFI Hard Disk`.
+Also Disable Secure Boot via the UEFI interface if it's enabled and reboot.
+4. After booting to the live environment connect to the internet
+5. `curl` and execute the script `bash <(curl -s https://raw.githubusercontent.com/Twilight4/arch-install/master/install.sh)`.

 ### Secure Boot
 The Secure Boot script can be run after you have rebooted into the system to automate the process of generating your own keys and setting up [Secure Boot](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot).
 Please make sure that your firmware is in Setup mode and the TPM is disabled.

-### How to use the script on real machine
-1. Inject the USB drive with [Arch Linux ISO](https://archlinux.org/download/) and change boot order to: #1 `UEFI USB Key` and #2 `UEFI Hard Disk`.
-2. After booting to the live environment connect to the internet.
-3. `curl` and execute the script `bash <(curl -s https://raw.githubusercontent.com/Twilight4/arch-install/master/install.sh)`.

 ## Contents
 The script `install.sh` will: